 You might also want to find out beforehand what kind of set-up the venue has.
 Do they have backup instrumentalists or a full band to accompany performers?
 Should you bring your own equipment, or will there be amps and other gear provided?
 Should you be prepared to play an all-acoustic set?
 If you don’t feel comfortable reaching out to the host before the event, there’s nothing wrong with attending just to watch, to get a feel for the environment and the crowd.
 You might even find the inspiration you need to join in on the fun!

 Tips for Surviving Your First Open Mic

-- Prepare your piece.
-While some performers prefer to improv on stage, as a beginner you may feel more comfortable if you pick out the piece you’re going to play in advance.
+– Prepare your piece.
+While some performers prefer to improv on stage, as a beginner you may feel more comfortable if you pick out the song you’re going to sing or play in advance.
 Consider giving a mock performance in front of your family or close friends, if you want extra practice in front of others.

 – Invite your friends!
 Sometimes, all you need is your best supporters cheering you on from the front row to give you a confidence boost.
 If you get nervous, looking at a friendly face can help.
 On the other hand, other performers might feel even more nervous around people they know.
 Figure out what works for you.